-Our immigration policy is intended to be implemented at the same time as our plan to build new cities, our plan to improve transport infrastructure and our measures to improve housing affordability.
-Our policy is a responsible plan to manage Australia's population changes.
-We intend to increase immigration to a level which is sustainable for our productive capacity and which is needed for a stable population pyramid.
-We will maintain the current proportion of skilled, humanitarian, family reunion and other visas.
+Our immigration policy is intended to be implemented at the same time as our plans to build new cities, improve transport infrastructure and improve housing affordability.
+We intend to maintain immigration at a level that sustains current proportions of working-age and retired Australians, and maintain the current proportions of skilled, humanitarian, family reunion and other visas.

-The Science Party's population policy is unique: unlike other parties, we have plans to accommodate Australia's projected population growth.
-Australia is expected to have a population as high as 50 million people by 2066, with many more Australians over the age of 65.
+The Science Party's population policy is unique: unlike other parties, we have a responsible plan to accommodate Australia's projected population growth.
+Australia is projected to have a population between 38 million and 50 million people by 2066, with many more Australians over the age of 65.

 Australia has substantial resources to accommodate additional migrants.
-In addition to being the least densely populated country on Earth, Australia exports $44.8 billion of its $58.1 billion (77%) of its agricultural output, including 65% of our wheat (source).
+In addition to being the least densely populated country on Earth, Australia exports $44.8 billion of its $58.1 billion (77%) of its agricultural output, including 65% of our wheat (source, pp38–39).

 1. Net migration intake